mharen/mharen.github.io/_posts/2012/2012-11-06-how-buying-or-selling-house-in-single.md

 Similarly, buyers could do much of their share of the work in advance, too.
 This is probably what was envisioned when people started getting preapproved, but there could be a lot more of the process completed in advance, before the property is chosen.

 The second way you could address some of the milestones is to provide those services on demand, rapidly.
 For instance, a “fast track” team could show up on demand with all the people, equipment, and documents needed to complete a transaction.
 They could charge a premium for the convenience, but as I discussed yesterday, there’s plenty of money to go around.
-This might be a successful approach, but I think the first strategy is better so I’ll describe a way it could play out.  <h3 id="enough-already">OK ENOUGH ALREADY!
-HOW WOULD IT WORK?</h3>
+This might be a successful approach, but I think the first strategy is better so I’ll describe a way it could play out.

+### OK ENOUGH ALREADY!
+HOW WOULD IT WORK?

 **Suspend your disbelief and imagine the following scenario.** Suppose you are a “fast track” buyer looking to buy a “fast track” house.
 Further imagine that “fast track” is a thing that’s been around a while and is quite popular.
 In this fantasy, “fast track” means that a home or buyer has been certified by some group or company to carry the “fast track” logo, indicating that they’ve met some important criteria.